-Hunting for blue crab is also a great family activity.
+Hunting for blue crab is also a fantastic family activity.
 You can catch these creatures and cook them up for a delicious meal or just have fun catching and releasing them.
 Blue crabs are found in the back bays and waterways during the summer months.

 The most common method used to catch blue crabs is a crab basket.
 You can purchase these inexpensive tools at one of the many tackle shops in the area.
 Then, all you have to do is drop them from a pier, sea wall, kayak or canoe and wait.

 Baskets aren’t the only way to catch blue crabs.
 The most basic crabbing is accomplished with a line and bait.
 You don’t even need a hook.
 Just tie the bait to the end of the line with a sinker.
-Drop the line and when a crab finds it, pull him slowly to the shore.
+Drop the line, and when a crab finds it, pull him slowly to the shore.
 A net will be necessary if you plan to keep the crab for dinner.
 Crabs are not picky eaters, so you can use most anything for bait, and fish parts work well.
-Have a container to keep your crab alive to make sure it is safe to consume.
+Have a container to keep your crab alive to ensure it is safe to consume.

 Keep in mind that, even for recreational crabbing, you must have a saltwater fishing license.
 For more information on recreational crabbing, visit Outdoor Alabama to review the rules and regulations.

 Ready to go crabbing?
 Start planning your next trip to Alabama’s beaches today.